informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-VC-CORR-INV-SYNC]**:
-Under [FS-CORR-PEER], there exists a constant time interval *D*, such that if *term* is the time *Fastsync* terminates and *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time
+Under [FS-SOME-CORR-PEER], there exists a constant time interval *D*, such that if *term* is the time *Fastsync* terminates and *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time